Jeremy Clarkson: Politics

-In September 2013, a tweet proposing that he might stand for election as an independent candidate in Doncaster North, the constituency of the then Labour leader of the opposition, Ed Miliband, was retweeted over 1,000 times — including by John Prescott.
+In September 2013, Clarkson's tweet proposing that he might stand for election as an independent candidate in Doncaster North, the constituency of the then Labour leader of the opposition, Ed Miliband, was retweeted over 1,000 times—including by John Prescott.
 Clarkson has been critical of the Special Relationship between the United States and the United Kingdom.
 He referred to the US as the "United States of Total Paranoia", commenting that one needs a permit to do everything except for purchasing weapons.
 In 2017, in response to the United States officially recognising Jerusalem as the capital of Israel, Clarkson advised Palestinians to recognise London as the capital of the United States.

-In 2020, Clarkson stated that he usually votes for the Conservative Party, claiming not to be a natural Tory but "it just happens to be that every time it comes around and you weigh up which is going to provide you with a better life, the better country to live in, then it's usually the Conservatives"; he also mocked the policies of Tony Blair and Jeremy Corbyn, stating "only an idiot would vote for Corbyn".
-Clarkson is also a personal friend of former Prime Minister, Conservative leader and Foreign Secretary David Cameron.
-However, he also expressed support of incumbent Labour leader (current UK Prime Minister) Keir Starmer and maintained that he was prepared to vote for Labour "if there's an election tomorrow" citing Boris Johnson's handling of the COVID-19 pandemic.
+In 2020 Clarkson expressed support for Labour leader Keir Starmer and said he was prepared to vote for Labour "if there's an election tomorrow", citing Boris Johnson's handling of the COVID-19 pandemic.
 However, in 2023 he expressed criticism of Starmer's proposed economic and education policies.
-Ahead of the 2024 general election, Clarkson reversed his previous view on Starmer and stated "I get, of course, that people are fed up with the Tories, but I'd rather vote for my dog than Sir Starmer's merry bunch of ideological nincompoops" and cited his opposition to Labour's stance on farming.
+Ahead of the 2024 general election, Clarkson reversed his previous view on Starmer and stated "I get, of course, that people are fed up with the Tories, but I'd rather vote for my dog than Sir Starmer's merry bunch of ideological nincompoops", citing his opposition to Labour's stance on farming.